I guess you want to get your PPL as quickly as you can.

 The span for acquiring a private pilot license depends on several factors.

-The above math shows: It would take a maximum of three months for anyone to get a private pilot license.
+The above math shows that it would take three months to get a private pilot license.

-You can get your private pilot license in three months if you have full dedication.
+You can get your private pilot license in three months if you have complete dedication.

 If you are training in a PART 141 flight school, you can expect to have your PPL in 3 months.